 Regenexx cutting edge procedures can achieve superior results to surgery at a fraction of the risk and a fraction of the cost.
 A more detailed review of outcomes is available in this document by procedure type.
 Less than 20% of cases are referred to surgery.

 We are able to close orthopedic cases and give a final impairment rating post procedure.
 We achieve this because patients will start to feel the impact of the results quickly, and because there is minimal recovery patients will be able to return to work many times weeks or months earlier than surgery.
 In many cases we are able to achieve a 0% impairment rating.
 The reason is with our procedure, the patient is generally moving the injured joint within hours of the procedure therefore maintaining range of motion.
 In addition, our post procedure compliance is 80-100%, which increases the range of motion during the recovery phase and therefore lowers the potential impairment rating.
 This is not possible with surgical alternatives.
 This is what we would consider a successful case.

 Regenexx offers substantial costs saving when compared to traditional surgical procedures.
-Our procedures start at $1000 and our top end procedures intended to replace costly arthroplasty procedures cost $7,500, when you compare that to your average expense for total joint replacement you can recognize savings from $50,000 up to $100,000 and more.
-On top of the procedure expense this revolutionary approach that regrows tissue can give patients a 0 impairment rating.
+Our procedures start at $1000 and our top-end procedures intended to replace costly arthroplasty procedures cost $7,500.
+When you compare that to your average expense for total joint replacement you can recognize savings from $50,000 up to $100,000 and more.
+On top of the procedure expense, this revolutionary needle-based approach can give patients a 0 impairment rating.
 This can more than double the savings opportunity since surgery always creates some impairment while our procedures do not.